DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/gLoggerDevelopment/index.rst

 -  BaseFormatter: used only to add some attributes in the constructor

 -  ColorBaseFormatter: used to color the log records

+In order to create custom *Formatter* objects, we just have to create a new class in this package inheriting from *BaseFormatter*.

 *gLogger* use
 -------------